Chemsex (film)

 Chemsex is a 2015 British documentary film about gay men engaging in chemsex in London, England.
 The film was directed and produced by William Fairman and Max Gogarty for Vice Media.

+Release

 Chemsex had a theatrical release on 4 December 2015 and was released on DVD on 11 January 2016.

+Reception

+According to critic aggregation site Rotten Tomatoes, the film has a critic score of 95% with the critical consensus of; "a bleak, disturbing and unforgettably frank portrait of a subculture on the edge".